erkkiperkele/Flubber_Ci/README.md

 Flubber_Ci
 ==========

-- Please, don't check-in your config files since each machine has its own config! (config.php and database.php)
+- Basic files not to check-in have been added to the gitignore file (config.php and database.php)
-- Just put them in your gitIgnore config
+- Feel free to add some more if I forgot some (some other machine specific configuration files)